 For measurement units, it is recommended to comply with the guidelines of The International System of Units (SI = Système international d'unités), for example: m for meter, s for second, and Pa for pascal.

-Question to be considered: Are there a number of commonly used abbreviated forms and acronyms that would be acceptable in the target language terminology?
+Question to be considered: Are there a number of commonly used abbreviated forms and acronyms that would be acceptable in the target language terminology?-->In my opinion: yes, especially acronyms/abbreviations commonly used in clinical practice

-Hyphens
+4.3.10Hyphens

 Depending on the target language, hyphens may require additional attention.
 It may be common, or, useful in the target language, to insert a hyphen in hybrids and combining forms, compounds containing an eponym or a foreign word and particularly long compounds, such as cardio-fascio-cutaneous syndrome, Legionella(-)infection, or pathological-anatomical analysis.
 Also, hyphens may be used in connection with words containing abbreviations or signs or letters like DNA(-)molecule, C(-)vitamin, T2(-)fracture or in connection with certain prefixes like non(-)infectious.

-Question to be considered: Are the rules regarding the use of hyphens in the target language sufficiently clear and/or should specific guidelines be established?
+Question to be considered: Are the rules regarding the use of hyphens in the target language sufficiently clear and/or should specific guidelines be established?-->in my opinion, specific guidelines on the use of hyphens must be carefully elaborated for each target language since there are major differences in the correct use of hyphens.
+I thinkt that general guidelines covering all target languages cannot be established.
+4.3.11Other issues

-Other issues

 Dependent on the target language, there may be a number of other issues that may be objects of decisions of principle.
 Examples could be gender and articles, conjunctions, prepositions, ligatured letters (also called diphthongs), the way to represent numbers, fractions, and digits (Arabic or Roman, or, numeral adjectives).

-Questions to be considered: What are the national rules and habits in connection with various specific questions like the ones mentioned in this paragraph?
+Questions to be considered: What are the national rules and habits in connection with various specific questions like the ones mentioned in this paragraph? as already said, these issues must be carefully elaborated in the national guidelines for each language

-Sources of information
+5Sources of information

 This chapter mainly deals with recommendations regarding sources in the target language.
 However, a few remarks regarding source language references that may help translators decipher the content of concepts, may be useful.
 Recommended sources in English could be: pubmed, Terminologia Anatomica with English and Latin terms, selected internet sites, preferably those established by official, recognized authorities, associations, or institutions, English/American medical dictionaries; and possibly local bilingual glossaries set up by recognized individuals or associations.